How to Start a Book Club

 • How Often—once a month works best for most clubs—although some read longer books and stretch their meetings out to every 6 weeks.
 A lot of clubs shut down for the summer.

 • When—Most clubs meet during the week: mid-morning, lunchtime, dinner, or early evening.
-For others weekends work best.
-Still, all clubs end up working around jobs, childcare, travel, even difficulty driving at night.
+For others weekends seem to work.
+However you approach it, every club ends up working around jobs, childcare, travel, or difficulty driving at night.

 5. Where should we meet?